readysettech/handbook/handbook/values/index.html.md

 We expect team members to complete tasks that they are assigned.
 Having a task means you are responsible for anticipating and solving problems.
 As an owner, you are responsible for overcoming challenges, not suppliers or other team members.
 Take initiative and proactively inform stakeholders when there is something you might not be able to solve.

 ##### Sense of urgency
 At an exponentially-scaling startup, time gained or lost has compounding effects.
-Try to get the results as fast as possible, but without compromising our other values and [ways we communicate](/handbook/communication), so the compounding of results can begin and we can focus on the next improvement.
+Try to get the results as fast as possible, but without compromising our other values and communication, so the compounding of results can begin and we can focus on the next improvement.

 ##### Ambitious
 While we iterate with small changes, we strive for large, ambitious results.